deepakk95/webdriverIO/readme.md

 __Steps to setup:__

-Install node.js in the system.
+1. Install node.js in the system.
-Create a new folder open it in any editor ( Ex.
+2. Create a new folder open it in any editor ( Ex.
 Vs code ).
-Enter the following commands in terminal ->
+3. Enter the following commands in terminal:
-“npm i --save-dev install @wdio/cli” to get webdriverio dependency.
+“npm i --save-dev install @wdio/cli” // to get webdriverio dependency.
 “npx wdio config -y”                 // Create a new configuration file to run test cases from test runner.
                                     // npx search for executable file in node_modules folder.

 In package.json add dependency of @wdio/sync -> "@wdio/sync": "7.7.4" and execute npm install.